Denver Airport terminal, 8500 Peña Blvd., on Google Maps

-At more than 33,500 acres, Denver International is the largest airport in the U.S. by land size and at 16,000 feet the airport has the longest runway at any commercial airport in the country.
-Opened February 28, 1995, the airport is about 23 miles east of downtown Denver, a drive that takes 45 minutes in normal traffic.
+At more than 33,500 acres, Denver International is the largest airport in the United States by land size and, at 16,000 feet, the airport has the longest runway of any commercial airport in the country.
+Opened February 28, 1995, the airport is about 23 miles east of downtown Denver off Interstate 70, a drive that takes 45 minutes in normal traffic.

-The terminal complex features a central building (Jeppesen Terminal) for check-in and baggage claim and three concourses, lettered A, B and C, which are reachable using an underground automated people mover.
+The Denver airport terminal complex features a central building (Jeppesen Terminal) for check-in and baggage claim and three concourses, lettered A, B and C, which are reachable using an underground people mover, called the Automated Guideway Transit System.
 Concourse A is also connected to the central building via bridge walkway.
-Frontier, Southwest and United airlines all have major operations at the airport.
-Passengers can reach all airline gates on all concourses without exiting the TSA secure area by using the underground Automated Guideway Transit System.
+Frontier, Southwest and United airlines all use DEN as a connecting point that account for about 40% of the airport’s passengers.
+All airline gates on all concourses can be reached without exiting the TSA secure area using the underground people mover.

-Southwest Airlines flights arrive and depart at gates on the C Concourse.
-Connecting passengers on other Southwest flights stay on the same concourse and do not exit the TSA secure area.
-Southwest’s check-in counters and baggage claim are on the Main Terminal’s East side.
+Southwest Airlines flights arrive and depart Denver at gates on the C Concourse.
+Passengers connecting to other Southwest flights stay on the same concourse and do not exit the TSA secure area.
+Southwest’s check-in counters and baggage claim are in the Main Terminal’s East side.

 Embracing its cowboy and mining past and mixing it with a forward-looking attitude, the Denver metropolitan area of nearly 3 million people is the hub of the spectacular Rocky Mountain region for skiing as well as year-round outdoor activities.